viniciusdacal/redux-arc/README.md

 Redux Arc is a dependency free, 3kb, 100% tested lib to handle async requests in redux.

 ## Why
 Many applications are built with redux, and api calls are critical to this.
 With the available alternatives (sagas, observables, etc...), you end up writing and repeating to much code.
-With a declarative way, you write less code and it leads you to have less bug.
+With a declarative way, you can write less code and make it easier to understand and maintain.
+All of it leads you to have less bugs and have a better code base.

-**Say no more to having a bunch of files just to talk with your api.** with redux-arc, you can turn a bunch of code in a few lines, take a look:
+**Say no more to having a bunch of files just to talk with your api.** with redux-arc, you can turn a lot of files in a few lines, take a look:

 ```js
 import { createAsyncActions } from 'redux-arc';